 Students are placed on academic suspension if their cumulative GPA remains below 2.0, or their credit completion rate is below 67% for a third consecutive term.
 A hold will be placed on a student’s account preventing them from registering.

-As part of the appeal or re-entry process, the Dean of Students’ Office may require that the student complete one or more of the following conditions:
+As part of the appeal or re-entry process, the Registrar may require that the student complete one or more of the following conditions:

 - Participate in 10 hours of documented tutoring.

 - Limit enrollment during his/her next term or terms of attendance.

 - Limit course format (example: online or face to face).

 The Dean of Students’ Office has discretionary power to work within these guidelines to implement any conditions if warranted or to extend them as deemed appropriate.

 For additional information email firstname.lastname@example.org or at 541-867-8538.